Private Pilot:

 Instrument Rating:

 Instrument Rating is the intermediate step between your Private Pilot and Commercial license.
-The Instrument Rating allows you to operate an aircraft in low-visibility, using the instruments in the aircraft.
+An Instrument Rating allows you to operate an aircraft in the clouds!
 This is an important rating for any pilot, and a prerequisite for Commercial flying.
 An Instrument Rating requires an additional 35 hours under Part 141.

 Commercial Pilot:

 Commercial Pilot is the final course at NCFS.
-The Commercial Pilot license allows you to operate an aircraft for compensation or hire.
-This rating would allow you to be paid to fly!
-From this point, graduates could pursue a CFI (Certified Flight Instructor) and ATP (Airline Transport Pilot), to either Instruct or fly for the airlines!
+The Commercial Pilot Certificate allows you to operate an aircraft for compensation or hire.
+This certificate allows you to be paid to fly!
+From this point, graduates could pursue a CFI (Certified Flight Instructor) and ATP (Airline Transport Pilot), to either instruct or fly for the airlines!
 A Commercial Rating requires a total of 190 hours under Part 141.